-To provide grant aid to students with financial need that are enrolled in Texas public two-year colleges.
+Provide grant aid to students with financial need who are enrolled in a Texas public two-year college.

 - Be registered with Selective Service, or be exempt